jithams/employee-management-devops/README.md

 ## 📌 Project Overview

-This project demonstrates the implementation of an Employee Management Portal using modern DevOps and AWS Cloud practices.
-The project covers Linux Administration, Ansible Automation, AWS Infrastructure, Version Control, Collaboration, and upcoming DevOps tools.
+This project demonstrates the implementation of an Employee Management Portal using modern DevOps practices and AWS Cloud services.
+The project covers Linux Administration, Ansible Automation, AWS Infrastructure, Version Control, Collaboration, and CI/CD implementation using Jenkins.

 ---